georgegognadze/awesome-resources/README.md

 + <a href="https://www.kodable.com/" target="_blank"> Kodable </a> Your child will learn to use conditions, loops, functions, and how to write and think algorithmically.
 Before reaching middle school, they’ll know the building blocks of every modern object oriented programming language. **(Mixed)**
 + <a href="https://www.tynker.com/" target="_blank"> Tynker </a> Tynker is a creative computing platform and it offers self-paced online courses for children to learn coding at home, as well as an engaging programming curriculum for schools. **(Mixed)**
 + <a href="http://lightbot.com/hocflash.html" target="_blank"> LightBot </a> Solve Puzzles using Programming Logic. **(Mixed)**
 + <a href="http://twolivesleft.com/Codea/" target="_blank"> Codea </a> Codea for iPad lets you create games and simulations - or just about any visual idea you have.
-Turn your thoughts into interactive creations that make use of iPad features like Multi-Touch and the accelerometer. **(Paid)**
+Turn your thoughts into interactive creations that make use of iPad features like Multi-Touch and the accelerometer. :moneybag:

 ####Courses for advanced learners